Retire in Korea

 We asked retirees if they have access to good medical care in Korea.
 They wrote:

 "Korea has a comprehensive healthcare system that provides a wide range of services to its citizens.
 The government provides universal health insurance coverage for all citizens, which covers most medical expenses.
 In addition, there are a variety of private health insurance plans available for those who wish to supplement their coverage.
 Healthcare services in Korea are generally of a high quality, with modern facilities and well-trained medical staff.
-The country also has a strong emphasis on preventive care, with regular health screenings and vaccinations available for all citizens," said one retiree in Korea.
+The country also has a strong emphasis on preventive care, with regular health screenings and vaccinations available for all citizens," explained a retiree in Korea.

 How do I meet people in Korea?